edoleone/edoleone.github.io/project.md

 Figure 1 below, instead, shows a visual depiction of each feature's distribution:

 ![](assets/IMG/img1.png){: width="500" }
-*Figure 1: Histogram distribution of all features in the dataset [1].*
+*Figure 1: Histogram distribution of all features in the dataset.*

 It must be mentioned that DEATH_EVENT, the target output variable, is slightly class imbalanced since there are twice as many patients who did not experience heart failure than patients who did.